code-warrior/web-dev-env-config-files/README.md

 **Burden**: *~5 minutes*

-1. Copy the file `Shortcuts.json` in this folder into `~/Library/Application Support/Spectacle/`.
+1. Copy the file `Shortcuts.json` into `~/Library/Application Support/Spectacle/`.
+2. Restart Spectacle.
-2. Locate Spectacle’s icon in the status menu section of the menu bar.
+3. Locate Spectacle’s icon in the status menu section of the menu bar.
 Click it and compare it to `spectacle-keyboard-shortcuts.png`.
 They should be identical.

 ---